abbrevi/ab/beginning/i.md

 b: Well, alright.

----
-a: Let's see, how can I put it to make you understand?

-b: I do understand, I just don' t agree.

-a: There is always more to understand.

 [^1]: Ropohl, Günther: "Technik als Gegennatur", in: *Natur als Gegenwelt.
 Beiträge zur Kulturgeschichte der Natur*, Götz Großklaus and Ernst Oldemayer (ed.), Karlsruhe: von Loeper 1983, p.
 91f.